Subscribe

 The first thing we notice is that growth doesn’t stop.
 “Max MRR” also grows alongside actual MRR.

 But before we celebrate too much, realize that MRR is not accelerating.
-MRR is growing at more or less a constant pace—it looks like a line for most of the period in question.
+MRR is growing at more or less a constant pace—it looks like a line for most of this timeframe.
 Yet this is a company that is accelerating their marketing output!

 So this is disappointing.
 New MRR is accelerating, yet MRR is growing only linearly.
 This is once again because cancellations are exponential, which means cancellations are accelerating too.
 The acceleration from cancellation cancels out the acceleration from New MRR.
 Thus, even companies with accelerating new growth still typically grow revenue linearly, as analyzed here with many real-world examples.

 Furthermore, this scenario is still too optimistic; you cannot grow a marketing channel forever.
 In fact, channels not only top out, but tend to decline once mature (for reasons again detailed here).
-In a more typical situation, the company figures out a marketing channel, but then reaches channel capacity.
+In a more typical situation, the company unlocks a marketing channel but then reaches the channel’s capacity for delivering additional sales every month.
 This results in initially-accelerating growth, followed by the ceiling that we’ve now come to expect.
-And once again, the Max MRR curve presages this, and therefore is a useful leading indicator:
+Once again the Max MRR curve presages all this, and therefore is a useful leading indicator:

 Figure 8